Skip to main content

 • Consider TrendSpider if: You don't mind a separate platform, value highly automated pattern and trendline detection, and prefer a monthly subscription model.

-At the end of the day, the best tool is the one that matches how you think and trade.
-It's less about which has more features, and more about which streamlines your strategy without adding complexity.
+At the end of the day, the best tool matches how you think and trade.
+It's less about which has more features, and more about which fits your strategy without adding complexity.

 Multi-Timeframe Confirmation: Why It Makes All the Difference